onflow/flow-go/pkg/language/docs/language.md

 ### Dictionaries

-> 🚧 Status: Dictionaries are not implemented yet.

 Dictionaries are mutable, unordered collections of key-value associations.
 In a dictionary, all keys must have the same type, and all values must have the same type.
 Dictionaries may contain a key only once and may contain a value multiple times.